 - 1. RSPG recognises that under the European legal framework issuing rights of use is a national responsibility to allow Member States to customise rights of use to any relevant national circumstances.
 There is no indication that this fundamental assumption has changed.
 Consequently, RSPG recommends no changes to the European framework in this regard. - 2.
-RSPG notes, that once the choice of a scenario will be made, still several steps are needed to implement a common EU scenario.
-This includes potentially an EU-level selection process.
-The process for renewal of individual authorisations may start for some Member States during 2025, with an obligation to provide to existing authorised operators the relevant information regarding a potential renewal process.
-In order to avoid fragmented national authorisation initiatives, it is recommended to European Commission and Member States to reach a sufficient understanding regarding what scenario will be chosen and the respective next procedural steps, including a potential operator selection process at EU level, prior that date.
+In order to avoid fragmented national authorisation initiatives, RSPG recommends to European Commission and Member States to reach a sufficient understanding regarding what scenario will be chosen and the respective next procedural steps, including a potential operator selection process at EU level.
 Such visibility will benefit also to Member States having implemented a general authorisation in order to update their framework on a coordinated manner. - 3.
-RSPG notes that services are offered under the current MSS framework. - 4.
-Implementing a new EU framework implies a coordination with the other notifying administrations on ITU level. - 5.
-EU-level regulatory framework for Service provision/ terminals operation inside the EU is without prejudice of the obligation of an ITU coordination for the respective filings.
+RSPG recommends that due regard be given to the investments and market developments of existing operators as well as to the need for new entrants to support innovation and to offer an increasing number of services and emphasizes the linkage with the EU-level policy priorities. - 4.
+EU-level regulatory framework for Service provision / terminals operation inside the EU is without prejudice of the obligation of an ITU coordination for the respective filings.
+If no new EU MSS framework were implemented, additional coordination at the ITU level may not be needed.
+If a new EU framework were to be implemented, a coordination with the other notifying administrations on ITU level will be necessary. - 5.
+RSPG recommends to maintain a technology neutral approach beyond 2027 under the current MSS allocation. - 6.
+RSPG recommends to the European Commission and to Member States to examine the underlying 2 GHz MSS legislation and framework, under existing EU law, for a competitive outcome in a timely fashion before the current 2 GHz MSS national authorisations expire.

-- 6. RSPG recommends to maintain a technology neutral approach beyond 2027. - 7.
-RSPG recommends to the European Commission and to Member States to examine the underlying 2 GHz MSS legislation and framework for a competitive outcome in a timely fashion before the current 2 GHz MSS national authorisations expire.
+This includes to examine Decision 2007/98/EC in order to preserve the current technical harmonisation for MSS in the 2 GHz band in the EU.

-This includes to examine Decision 2007/98/EC in order to preserve the current technical harmonisation for MSS in the 2 GHz band in the EU. - 8.
-RSPG recommends the end of second quarter of 2025 as an adequate date in order to reach sufficient common understanding on what scenario will be chosen and the respective next procedural steps.
-All efforts should be done in that regard. - 9.
-RSPG recommends a band segmentation, with the focus on a limited number of options when considering the future common scenario.
-This possible segmentation of the 2x30 MHz available spectrum is provided aiming for an EU-wide common scenario. - 10.
-The "continuity scenario" (Option 1) may limit competition in MSS service provision, for future innovation or development, e.g. other stakeholders or usages and is therefore not a preferred scenario.
+- 7. RSPG recommends the end of second quarter of 2025 as an adequate date in order to reach sufficient common understanding on which scenario will be chosen and the respective next procedural steps.
+All efforts should be done in that regard. - 8.
+RSPG recommends a band segmentation, with the focus on a limited number of options.
+This possible segmentation of the 2x30 MHz available spectrum is provided aiming for an EU-wide common scenario, also taking into account the elements in Recommendation 3. - 9.
+When addressing NB IoT demands, RSPG notes that a 2x5 MHz could be shared among multiple NB IoT service providers due to reduced operating bandwidth and that other spectrum resources above 1 GHz could be allocated at international level at WRC-27.
+The latter should be discussed under the RSPG Opinion on WRC-27. - 10.
+Option 1 (no new band segmentation) presents the disadvantages, that it may limit competition in MSS service provision, as well as future innovation or development, e.g. excluding other stakeholders or usages, and may deprive from an opportunity to increase Europeans strategic autonomy.